helm/community/communication.md

 ## Social Media

 * [Twitter]
-* Pose questions and help answer them on [Slack][slack.k8s.io] or [Stack Overflow].
+* Pose questions and help answer them on [Slack] or [Stack Overflow].

 ## Slack

-Most real time discussion happens at #helm-users on [kubernetes.slack.com];
+Most real time discussion happens at [#helm-users](https://kubernetes.slack.com/messages/C0NH30761).
-you can sign up at [slack.k8s.io].

-There is also a #helm-dev channel for discussing development of Helm.
+There is also a [#helm-dev](https://kubernetes.slack.com/messages/C51E88VDG) channel for discussing development of Helm.

 Discussions on these channels are archived at [kubernetes.slackarchive.io].